bigomics/omicsplayground-doc/methods.rst

 assessed (before and after correction) using annotated heatmaps and t-SNE plots colored by variables.

-[Setting: 'low'] Batch correction was performed for explicit batch variables or unwanted covariates.
+Batch correction was performed for explicit batch variables or unwanted covariates.
 Parameters with a correlation r>0.3 with any of variables of interest (i.e. the model parameters) were omitted from the regression.
 Correction was performed by regressing out the covariate using the 'removeBatchEffect' function in the limma R/Bioconductor package.

-[Setting: 'medium'] Additional batch correction was performed for for intrinsic technical parameters such as library size (i.e. total counts), mitochondrial and ribosomal proportions, cell cycle and gender.
+Technical correction was performed for intrinsic technical parameters such as library size (i.e. total counts), mitochondrial and ribosomal proportions, cell cycle and gender.
 These parameters were estimated from the data.
 The cell cycle was estimated using the Seurat R/Bioconductor package.
 Gender (if not